Miracles in Six Days

 Israel was aware of the plans the Arab alliance had been making for war.
 The mass movements of heavy Arab artillery, the blocking of a major sea lane to Israel, and a truce between a number of Arab nations all made the impending war obvious.
 Israel had a choice: wait to be attacked, or strike the first blow.

 Early in the morning on June 5, 1967, nearly 200 Israeli airplanes took to the sky, making their way toward Egypt.
 Jordan, picking up the Israeli air force movements by radar, forwarded a coded warning to Egypt.
 In a miraculous stroke, however, the Egyptians had changed their message-coding equipment without notifying the Jordanians.
 As such, the Israeli planes were able to knock out more than 300 Egyptian planes—more than half the Egyptian air force—in only three hours!
-For some reason, no order was given for the Egyptian antiaircraft missile batteries to retaliate.
+Strangely, no order was given for the Egyptian anti-aircraft missile batteries to retaliate.
 By the end of that initial day, two-thirds of the Syrian Air Force had also been destroyed, along with most of the Royal Jordanian Air Force.

 For the Arab alliance, things got worse.
 Rank ineptitude and disorder reigned.
 Israeli desert troops made their way into the Sinai Peninsula, readying an attack on the well-armed Kusseima military outpost.
 Massive explosions were heard within the base, and by the time the Israelis arrived, they found the Egyptians had already destroyed their own equipment and fled.
 Egypt had abandoned other military bases as well.